yeti-switch/doc/docs/en/yeti-ui.rst

 YETI allows to use outgoing SIP registrations on remote supplier or customer equipment.

 **Registration** attributes:
+    Id
+        Unique Registration's id.
+    Name
+	    Name of this registration.
     Enabled
         disabled registrations will be ignored.
-    Name*
-	Name of this registration.
     Pop
         Point of presence for registration requests.
     Node
-        Node which will hold registration
+        Node which will hold registration.
-    Transport protocol
+    Transport protocol.
-        SIP transport protocol which will used for send request Domain*
+        SIP transport protocol which will used for send request.
+    Domain
         RURI,From domain part.
-    Username*
+    Username
-        RURI,From user part
+        RURI,From user part.
     Display username
-        From display name part
+        From display name part.
     Auth user
-        Authorization username
+        Authorization username.
     Auth password
-        Authorization password
+        Authorization password.
     Proxy
-        SIP Proxy to use for registration
+        SIP Proxy to use for registration.
     Proxy transport protocol
-        SIP transport protocol which will used for interaction with proxy Contact
+        SIP transport protocol which will used for interaction with proxy.
+    Contact
         Contact header.
 Should be in a SIP-URI format.
     Expire
         Registration expiration time.
     Force expire
-        Force re-registration after **Expire** interval even is server set another value in response Retry delay *
+        Force re-registration after **Expire** interval even is server set another value in response.
+    Retry delay
 	    Set the delay before sending a new REGISTER request to a registrar, when received error code or timeout occured.
     Max attempts
 	    Maximum amount of attempts for sending a REGISTER request, when an error code received from a registrar or timeout occured.
 In order to re-enable attempts of registration, you should disable the registration and then enable again.

 ----